Tour starts on every single SATURDAY all year long.

 Day 9.
 Barcelona - Zaragoza - Madrid (635km ~ 395 miles)

 Breakfast, then departure towards Zaragoza.
-Stop there and some free time.
+Stop there and have some free time.

-Spain’s fifth largest city, Zaragoza is the capital of the Aragón region.
-Located south of the Pyrenees, it sits right in the middle between Barcelona and Madrid, and is home to a range of fascinating sights, from Roman ruins to magnificent Islamic architecture and a striking Baroque cathedral.
-We will stop in the city center so you can have a free time to explore the most notorious sights of Zaragoza: Basilica de Nuestra Señora del Pilar and Puente de Piedra (the Stone Bridge).
+Spain’s fifth-largest city, Zaragoza, is the capital of the Aragón region.
+Located south of the Pyrenees, it sits right in the middle of Barcelona and Madrid and is home to a range of fascinating sights, from Roman ruins to magnificent Islamic architecture and a striking Baroque cathedral.
+We will stop in the city center so you can have some free time to explore the most notorious sights of Zaragoza: the Basilica de Nuestra Señora del Pilar and the Puente de Piedra (the Stone Bridge).

 After exploring the most notorious sights of Zaragoza, we'll continue to Madrid.
 Arrival in the capital, where our tour ends.